-UART or USB (Note) of a target (microcontroller) and the external host controller (hereafter controller) are connected.
-The "flash reprogramming program" sent from the controller is stored in on-chip RAM.
-The "flash reprogramming program" on RAM is run, and a flash memory is reprogrammed.
+UART (Note) of a target (microcontroller) and the external host controller (hereafter controller) are connected.
+The "Flash reprogramming program" sent from the controller is stored in built-in RAM.
+The "Flash reprogramming program" on RAM is run, and a Flash memory is reprogrammed.